cloudflare/lol-html/README.md

 # Cool Thing

-*Cool Thing is an HTML rewriter/parser with CSS-selector based API.*
+*Cool Thing is a streaming HTML rewriter/parser with CSS-selector based API.*

 It is designed to provide low output latency, quickly handle big amounts of data and operate in environments with limited memory resources.